 HELPING A COMPULSIVE GAMBLER

-Having a loved-one in the grips of compulsive gambling can make you mad, frustrated and scared for their well-being.
-I know this well as I have been on both sides of the situation as both a loved one and the addict.
+Having a loved-one in the grips of gambling addiction can make you mad, frustrated and scared for their well-being.
+I know this well as I have been on both sides of the addiction as both a loved one and the addict.

 Here, we’ll cover a few of the key points to know before confronting a loved one about their gambling habits.